camunda/camunda-docs/versioned_docs/version-8.4/components/modeler/forms/form-element-library/forms-element-library-radio.md

 description: A form element to select a value from set options
 ---

-A radio group allows the user to select one of multiple data options for small datasets.
+A radio group allowing the user to select one of multiple data options for small datasets.

 ![Form Radio Symbol](/img/form-icons/form-radio.svg)

 ### Configurable properties

-- **Field label**: Label displayed above the radio group component.
+- **Field label**: Label displayed above the radio group.
 Can either be an [expression](../../feel/language-guide/feel-expressions-introduction.md), plain text, or [templating syntax](../configuration/forms-config-templating-syntax.md).
-- **Field description**: Description provided below the radio group component.
+- **Field description**: Description provided below the radio group.
 Can either be an [expression](../../feel/language-guide/feel-expressions-introduction.md), plain text, or [templating syntax](../configuration/forms-config-templating-syntax.md).
 - **Key**: Binds the radio group component to a form variable, refer to [data binding docs](../configuration/forms-config-data-binding.md).
 - **Default value**: Provides a default selection in case no input data exists for the given key.
 Only available for _static_ options sources.
 - **Read only**: Makes the radio group read-only, meaning the user can't change but only read its state.
 Can be dynamically set using an [expression](../../feel/language-guide/feel-expressions-introduction.md).